How to Pack for a Beach Vacation in JUST a Carry On

 Parking cubes are a game changer.
 A set of these zippered bags are the closest thing you can get to vacuum sealing your clothes when you travel.
 Instead these bags compress your items so you can fit more in your suitcase.

 Plus, they’re great for organizing.
 I use packing cubes to separate different items as well as different types of clothing.
+I know they seem like just a bunch of bags, but they really do work, trust me!

 How to Pack Tip #3: Create a Travel Capsule